-Part of this preparation included the publishing of the provisions of the Withdrawal of the United Kingdom from the European Union (Consequential Provisions) Bill 2019 (the “Bill”) (please see here for a link to our previous article on the Energy aspects of the Bill).
+Part of this preparation included the publishing of the provisions of the Withdrawal of the United Kingdom from the European Union (Consequential Provisions) Bill 2019 (the “Bill”).

 However, many noted that the Bill only covered powers relating to the integrated Single Electricity Market and that provisions relating to gas supply were notably absent.
 The Information Note is therefore a welcome addition to Ireland’s post-Brexit planning.